Tomas Trigo

-Tomas Angel Gonzalez Trigo (born June 8, 1989), also known as Tommy Trigo, is a Spanish-born Filipino former footballer who played as a goalkeeper.
-He has been a member of the Philippines national team.
+Tomas Angel Gonzalez Trigo (born June 8, 1989), also known as Tommy Trigo, is a former footballer who played as a goalkeeper.
+Born in Spain, he has been a member of the Philippines national team.

 Club career

 Loyola

 Trigo made his debut with the club in a 4-0 win against Laos FC.
 Towards the end of July 2016, Trigo left Loyola Meralco Sparks and subsequently quit the sport to move back to Spain and pursue a career in teaching.

 International career

 Trigo has a Filipino maternal grandfather making him eligible to play for the Philippines at the international level.
 Trigo made his first international debut on November 14, 2014 when he entered as a substitute in a friendly against Cambodia three minutes before second-half injury time, replacing Patrick Deyto.
 It was his only appearance for the Philippines national team.

 Coaching career

 Mulier FCN

 A year after retiring as a professional footballer, Trigo was appointed as goalkeeper coach of Mulier FCN's senior team.